mackyle/markdown/syntax.md

 be `right`.
 And finally, with a colon on both ends the alignment will be `center`.
 The alignment will be applied to the column in both header and body rows.

+If all columns in the header row are empty (i.e. contain only zero or more spaces and/or tabs), the header row will be omitted from the output.
+Empty rows in the body of the table are always preserved in the output.

 Body rows that contain fewer columns than the header row have empty columns added.
 Body rows that contain more columns than the header row have the